What I learnt from running pitching at #OneTeamGovGlobal

 Basically it goes something like this:

-- get strangers to pair up and discuss their pitches with each other
+- get strangers to pair up and talk about why they’re at the event today

-- get everyone to write down their finalised pitch on a card
+- get everyone to write down what they want to discuss on a card

 - shuffle the cards around the room so everyone is holding a new card